-Describe the pain.
-"OK, there is the odd dull ache and maybe some numbness while tingling and an occasional shooting pain which is way worse in the morning when I am laying in bed."
+"OK, so there is the odd dull ache and maybe some numbness while tingling and an occasional shooting pain which is way worse in the morning when I am laying in bed."
 Is that even possible to have that many sensations?
 Suffering from sciatic pain is all too common for ladies with large breasts.
-I am a klutz but do not remember falling.
+Trust me, you are not alone.
+And as much as I try to correct my posture, I have extra weight pulling me forward.
 There is a foam roller in my closet that I use - ok - I don't, but I know how to.
 My doctor shrugged it off and offered a prescription pain medication.
 My yoga teacher offered multiple homeopathic remedies for inflammation and a great acupuncturist.
 My mom offered me up the advice to lose some weight (thanks mom).

 Experts estimate that up to 80% of the population will experience back pain at some time in their lives.